Find jobs

 Tamara:

-I’m Tamara, 39 years old and have been a Chief Processing Officer at CHECK24 since summer 2021.
-After my degree in mathematics, I worked at McKinsey&Company for 13 years on lots of exciting, global projects where I advised financial institutes among other things.
-However, the day came to take action myself and I found myself at CHECK24.
+I’m Tamara, 39 years old, and I have been a Chief Processing Officer at CHECK24 since the summer of 2021.
+After my degree in mathematics, I worked at McKinsey&Company for 13 years on lots of exciting, global projects where I advised financial institutes, among other things.
+Finally, however, the day came to take action myself, and I found myself at CHECK24.

 Why did you choose CHECK24 as your next step?